k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

-# Requirements and Prerequisites for K2cloud on-prem K8s Installation
+# Requirements, Prerequisites and Installation Instructions for K2cloud On-prem K8s Clsuter

+This article describes the guidelines and instructions for creating a K2cloud's site - a K8s clsuter, ready for operation.

 ## Supported OS
-the Installation script support both Debian Based (Debian, Ubuntu) and RHEL Based (Redhat, Centos, Fedora, Amazon Linux 2) Linux Distributions.
+The K2cloud K8s clsuter can Installation script support both Debian Based (Debian, Ubuntu) and RHEL Based (Redhat, Centos, Fedora, Amazon Linux 2) Linux Distributions.

 ## Hardware requirements
 A Kubernetes worker node is expected to meet the following requirements: